abetlen/llama-cpp-python/README.md

 The high-level API also provides a simple interface for function calling.

-Note that the only model that supports full function calling at this time is "functionary".
+Note that the only set of models that supports full function calling at this time is [functionary](https://github.com/MeetKai/functionary).
-The gguf-converted files for this model can be found here: [functionary-7b-v1](https://huggingface.co/abetlen/functionary-7b-v1-GGUF)
+The various gguf-converted files for this set of models can be found [here](https://huggingface.co/meetkai).
+Note that due to discrepancies between llama.cpp and HuggingFace's tokenizers, it is required to provide the path to the HF tokenizer for functionary.
+They are already included in the respective HF repositories hosting the gguf files.

 ```python